-Goal To get the meeting to take some kind of action.
+- Goal To get the meeting to take some kind of action. - Rule Needs to be moved and seconded.
 Debatable.
 No vote required if all agree and if confirmed by the chair.
 If agreement not achieved, majority vote required.
 All other motions apply to it.